-- 3. While in Buckley Rose LJ held that the judge would be highly unlikely to exercise their discretion where there were fewer than eight similar ridge characteristics, the police fingerprint bureau in England and Wales have since adopted a non-numerical standard.
-The latest guidelines emphasise the role of subjective evaluation in the comparison of prints.
-See also Codes of Practice and Conduct Fingerprint Comparison 2015.693 - 4.
+- evaluation in the comparison of prints.
+See also Codes of Practice and Conduct Fingerprint Comparison 2015.752 - 4.
 Occasionally, fingerprint experts disagree on the identification of a dissimilar characteristic between the two samples.
 If there is such a disagreement, careful directions will be required because, if there is a realistic possibility that a dissimilar characteristic exists, it will exonerate the defendant. - 5.
 Since there is no nationally accepted standard of the number of identical characteristics required for the match to be conclusive of identity, the terms in which the expert expresses his/her conclusion, and the experience on which it is based, will be critical.

-- The jury should be directed that the expert is giving evidence of opinion: see Chapter 10-3. - 7.
-The following points should be reviewed: - (1) the experience and expertise of E; - (2) the number of ridge characteristics said to be similar; - (3) whether there are any dissimilar characteristics; - (4) the size of the print relied on, in that the same number of similar ridge characteristics may be more compelling in a fragment of a print (i.e. in a smaller area) than in an entire print; - (5) the quality and clarity of the print (e.g. whether there has been any possibility of contamination, any smearing, or any damage to the finger which left the print); - (6) if there is a realistic possibility that a dissimilar characteristic (as between the known print of D and the print from the scene) exists, this will exonerate D - 8.
-If E expresses conclusions in relative terms (e.g. "no support, limited support, moderate support, support, strong support, powerful support") it should be explained to the jury that these terms are no more than labels which E has applied to his/her opinion of the significance of his/her findings and that, because such opinion is entirely subjective, different experts may not attach the same label to the same degree of comparability. - Any attempt to convert such opinion into a numerical or any other scale should be prevented from the outset and, if necessary, should be addressed with suitable warnings in the summing up.
+- 6. The jury should be directed that the expert is giving evidence of opinion: see Chapter 10-3. - 7.
+The following points should be reviewed: - (1) the experience and expertise of E; - (2) the number of ridge characteristics said to be similar; - (3) whether there are any dissimilar characteristics; - (4) the size of the print relied on, in that the same number of similar ridge characteristics may be more compelling in a fragment of a print (i.e. in a smaller area) than in an entire print; - (5) the quality and clarity of the print (e.g. whether there has been any possibility of contamination, any smearing, or any damage to the finger which left the print); - (6) if there is a realistic possibility that a dissimilar characteristic (as between the known print of D and the print from the scene) exists, this will exonerate D. - 8.
+If E expresses conclusions in relative terms (e.g. "no support, limited support, moderate support, support, strong support, powerful support") it should be explained to the jury that these terms are no more than labels which E has applied to his/her opinion of the significance of his/her findings and that, because such opinion is entirely subjective, different experts may not attach the same label to the same degree of comparability. - 9.
+Any attempt to convert such opinion into a numerical or any other scale should be prevented from the outset and, if necessary, should be addressed with suitable warnings in the summing up. - 10.
+Evidence which is capable of supporting/not capable of supporting/capable of undermining the expert evidence must be drawn to the attention of the jury.

-https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/415108/128_FSR_fingerprint_appendix_issue1.pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/914695/FSR-C-128__lssue3.pdf